0xTamil/awesome-low-level/README.md

 ## 1. Embedded Systems

-Overview: Embedded programming involves writing software for devices that perform specific tasks, often with limited memory, processing power, and energy.
-It commonly involves working closely with hardware interfaces, registers, interrupts, timers, and communication protocols.
+Embedded programming is about writing software for dedicated devices that perform specific tasks, such as microcontrollers, IoT devices, robots, automotive systems, drones, smart home devices, and industrial equipment.
+Unlike desktop or web development, you'll often work much closer to the hardware, where memory, processing power, and energy are limited.

+In this field, you'll commonly use languages like C and C++, with Rust becoming increasingly popular in some projects.
+You'll likely work with microcontrollers such as STM32, ESP32, AVR (Arduino), PIC, and ARM Cortex-M based chips.
+A large part of development involves communicating with hardware through protocols like UART, SPI, I²C, CAN, and USB, while also dealing with concepts such as GPIO pins, hardware registers, interrupts, timers, DMA, ADCs, and DACs.

+Depending on the project, you may work with sensors, motors, displays, Wi-Fi modules, Bluetooth devices, and real-time operating systems such as FreeRTOS or Zephyr.
+For debugging and testing, tools like JTAG, SWD, logic analyzers, and oscilloscopes are commonly used.

 - **[Awesome Embedded](https://github.com/nhivp/Awesome-Embedded)**: Resources for bare-metal programming, microcontrollers, and low-level firmware.
 - **[Awesome Embedded Linux](https://github.com/fkromer/awesome-embedded-linux)**: Tools and guides for running Linux on embedded hardware.